 Controlling your transients

 The attack has been lowered in volume and the body of the percussion is much louder.
+I'm not saying you should compress to this much but you can hear resonant and un-disable frequencies popping through, this allows you to make good EQ decisions.

 Both audio files have their own benefits which is why parallel compression gives amazing control over both options.
-The downside to compression is when you compress the transient you also increase the volume of undesirable sounds as well as loosing some dynamic range, so parallel compression is like having a mix knob which gives you greater control.
-Here i have mixed the compressed audio with the uncompressed to achieve the exact dynamics to match the rest of the track.
+The downside to compression is when you compress the transient you also increase the volume of undesirable sounds as well as losing some dynamic range, so parallel compression is like having a mix knob which gives you greater control.
+Here I have mixed the compressed audio with the uncompressed to achieve the exact dynamics to match the rest of the track.

 Controlling your frequencies

 I would suggest that you check your mixes in mono as large PA and club systems will likely be set up in mono or at least the bass will be mono.
-If your making electronic dance music then having your mixes translate to a mono system is crucial, however it would be silly not to make the most of the advantages stereo has to offer.
+If your making electronic dance music then having your mixes translate to a mono system is crucial, however, it would be silly not to make the most of the advantages stereo has to offer.
 By simply panning selected instruments to your left speaker, you are making room for an instrument of a similar frequency range in your right speaker.
 This allows for a cleaner mix as well as creating a larger field of sound.